- What is emotional invalidation

-It’s a conversation we’ve all had, whether with friends or our children.
+It’s a conversation we’ve all had with friends, family members, or our children.

 Whenever someone feels bad, we want to say something to make them feel better instantly.

-Did you know invalidating someone’s feelings makes them feel even worse?
+Did you know invalidating feelings makes people feel worse, not better?

-Emotional invalidation by parents may be especially damaging to a child’s mental health.
+Being invalidated feelings by parents may be incredibly damaging to a child’s mental health.

 What is emotional invalidation